 Because of the efforts of Waldron Bates, I'm not only a thankful patron of all of the path making he accomplished during his lifetime but also a little more appreciative of his weather beaten constructs.

 This week marks the first full week of me bootstrapping my own, newly minted, design firm.
 The past seven days have been an emotional ride.
 Having to leave a place that provided me with many opportunities, fulfilling work, professional mentoring and some really good friends was a very difficult thing for me.
 Traveling new trails is difficult work but it's often the most rewarding.
 You're not sure of the destination, how long it will take to arrive, or if there's even a somewhere to go.
 Way finding has suddenly become a much more crucial activity for me and I'm searching in earnest for the next cairn.

-	So that’s the origin of the term 30x40, but I would argue that the more important subtext to the name of this site is the idea that the name itself forces you to question it.
-It requires digging a little deeper.
-It requires thinking and seeing the world through a slightly different lens...
+So now you know the origin of the term 30X40, but I would argue that the more important subtext to the name of this site is the idea that the name itself forces begs a question.
+What’s a 30X40?
+And that requires digging a little deeper and a chance to see the world through a slightly different lens.